yg211/acl20-ref-free-eval/README.md

 ## Example Use Cases

-### Evaluate Summaries
+### Evaluate Summaries (*evaluate_summary.py*)
-Given the source documents and some to-be-evaluated summaries, you can produce the unsupervised metrics for the summaries with a few line of codes:
+Given the source documents and some to-be-evaluated summaries, you can produce the unsupervised metrics for the summaries with a few lines of code:

 ```python
 from ref_free_metrics.sbert_score_metrics import get_sbert_score_metrics